Edit: This article was updated in January 2015 adding climbs 11 through 15, and in Feb 2016 adding climbs 16 – 20.

 See the bottom of this post for a pan Alps map with all the climbs from all three countries.
 Each climb below includes a link to a blog post with a map, photos, route description, etc.

 The list is based on this Wikipedia article …. so feel free to point out any errors – I’ve added a few Swiss climbs missing there recently.
+And I know I am missing a small road or two.

 #1 Umbrail Pass – 2,501 metres